TotalMiner/totalminer.github.io/lua/functions/other/cancel_script.md

 ## Parameters

-- `name:` The name of the script to cancel
+- `name`: The name of the script to cancel

 ___